Teacher Education (TEP)

 Examines the methods of teaching social sciences in middle and high schools.
 Course Information: Requires successful completion of 40 hour field experience; Fall semester only.
 Prerequisites: TEP 301.

 Seminar taken concurrently with student teaching (TEP 450).
 Topics relevant to student teaching experience.
 Course Information: On campus and online meetings are required throughout the semester.
-Prerequisites: Admission to Teacher Education Program, completion of all TEP, general education, and content/major requirements with an earned grade of C or higher.
+Prerequisites: Completion of all TEP, general education, and content/major requirements with an earned grade of C- or higher.
 Department Approval Required.
 Licensure course.

 TEP 449.
 Middle Grade and High School Student Teaching Seminar.
 3 Hours.